resilientdb/ResChat/readme.md

 ### 2.2 File Transfer
 As mentioned above, when user want to download a file.
 System will first read the corresponding value(encrypted file string) of the file location.
 However, to avoid overload the RAM during the encryption and decryption process, a large file will be break into different small chunks.
-For example, if the file location is `123456 654321 FILE 1`, system will first get the value from this key, which is the first file chunk, then, system will check `123456 654321 FILE 1 1` which is the second file chunk next is `123456 654321 FILE 1 3`...
+For example, if the file location is `123456 654321 FILE 1`, system will first get the value from this key, which is a checker to show this file has been uploaded completely or not.
+If this field is `FINISHED` means file has been uploaded completely, then, system will check `123456 654321 FILE 1 1` which is the second file chunk next is `123456 654321 FILE 1 3`...
 Such process will keep going until a key's corresponding value is none.